 9. Primarily Decision: The Editor-in-Chief sends a decision email to the author including any relevant reviewer comments.
 The reviewer's name is anonymous to the author (s).

-10. Author Send Revised Manuscript: The author should do the changes that asked by the reviewer to do, and should highlight these changes in red or yellow shadow.
+10. Author Send Revised Manuscript: The author should do the changes asked by the reviewer to do, and should highlight these changes in red or yellow shadow.